victoria-carvalho-02/mysqlpython/README.md

             iv.
 Go to the path where mysqlpython is by using cd /c/mysqlpython (Note – use clear to clear the terminal/bash)

-7. Install the connector by using the command (in order to connect python with sql later)
-          a.
-1st command that mostly works –
+7. Install the connector by using the command (in order to connect python with sql later) 1st command that mostly works –
             i.	pip install mysql-connector
             ii.	if "Successful" no need to download 2 or 3